xfang422/i2p-1/Syllabus.md

 1. Talk to use about how to enable Hypervisor in the BIOS for computer.
 2. Switch to installing [Anaconda Python directly](https://github.com/jreades/sds_env/tree/master/conda).

+We'd recommend \#1 first as it will be useful to have 'virtualisation' enabled on your computer anyway, but we have \#2 has a backup if that's just not possible for some reason!

 ### Workshop